Entering his eighth season at Santa Clara University in 2013-14, Sam Scholl was promoted to Associate Coach in Sept of 2013.

 The Broncos final RPI was No. 68 and record-wise, they claimed the biggest turnaround in Division I basketball in 2013-14.
 The 26 wins were just one shy of the school record set by the 1968-69 team who collected 27 wins.

 Santa Clara won 26 games in 2012-13 after winning 21 regular season games for the first time in almost 20 years on the Mission campus.
 Scholl has been essential to the Broncos run, helping coach two first-team All-WCC members in 2013 in Marc Trasolini and Kevin Foster, the second-all-time leading scorer in West Coast Conference history.
-In addition to their success on the court, all five seniors are on tap to graduate in June as well.
+In addition to their success on the court, all five seniors graduated in June, 2013 as well.

 All told the Broncos combined to break 22 school and WCC records in 2012-13.
 Foster broke the all-time WCC record for threes made, finishing tied for fourth in Division I history with 431.
 In addition to winning the CBI and finishing fourth in the WCC, the Broncos broke eight individual career records and five individual season records.
 As a team the Broncos broke eight season records as well.
 They also led the West Coast Conference in two team categories and two individual categories overall and two team categories and three individual categories in league games.

 Scholl helped coach the Broncos to one of their most successful seasons in 2010-11.
 The Broncos finished the season with 24 wins – the second most in school history – and the CollegeInsider.com Post-Season Tournament Championship.
 Foster was named to the All-WCC First Team and an NABC All-District honoree; Evan Roquemore was named to the Freshman All-WCC Team and Troy Payne was named the WCC Defensive Player of the Year.